Our History Unveiled

 The Society’s Formation

 In the spring of 1815, as England’s Regency era was in full bloom, a distinctive assembly of intellectuals, artists, and aristocrats converged in the heart of Scotland.
-Bound by a mutual interest in the esoteric, they formed a clandestine society known as the Friends of Autumn under the aegis of Sir Walter Scott.
+Bound by a mutual interest in the esoteric arts, they formed a social club known as the Friends of Autumn under the aegis of Sir Walter Scott.

 The society soon found its first home beneath Scott's Abbotsford House, a library overflowing with ancient knowledge, where members could delve into the arcane, practice divination, and commune with the spirit world.

-Gradually, the society's appeal broadened, attracting a more diverse membership across most of Western Europe, including prominent figures such as the poet Samuel Taylor Coleridge, the elusive occultist Stanislas de Guaita, French author Marie Anne Lenormand, and the renowned Russian Theosophist, Madame Helena Petrovna Blavatsky.
+Gradually, the society's appeal broadened, attracting a more diverse membership across most of Europe, including prominent figures such as the poet Samuel Taylor Coleridge, the elusive occultist Stanislas de Guaita, French author Marie Anne Lenormand, and renowned Theosophist, Madame Helena Petrovna Blavatsky.

 1878–1889